 Given our global reality is one of increasing economic disparity, the rise of populism, creeping nationalism and protectionism, the threat of nuclear war – we could go on… Celine McKeown, reflects on what type of leadership the world really needs right now: Activism or Service, referencing the latest work by renowned author, Meg Wheatley.

 Avoidance, confusion, anger, blame, and fear – these are all negative reactions to the current reality that our world faces.
 At the same time within the business world, there seems to be an unspoken expectation that people should be able to step up and surprise when they can’t.
 Jules Fell invites you to explore Meg Wheatley’s idea of “Warriors of the Human Spirit” as a response to these external conditions and how we should equip ourselves as leaders of today and tomorrow to respond creatively, purposefully, and constructively.

 Ahhh summer.
 The promise of lazy days, quality time with friends and family, and the opportunity to delve into a good book.
-Here’s a selection of what some of our colleagues at Future Considerations have been reading this summer.
-John Watters recommends… Behave: The Biology of Humans at Our Best and Worst by Robert M […]
+Here’s a list of good leadership development books that some of our colleagues at Future Considerations have been reading this summer.
+John Watters recommends… Behave: The Biology of Humans at Our Best and […]

 Recent political events have shown us all again how dangerous it is to surround ourselves with a closed circle who may just echo our own thoughts and may even actively insulate us from diverse ideas or concerns.
 Just ask Teresa May!
 But this is not just a problem for political leaders who can quickly find […]

 Steven Covey (in his less well known book, “First Things First”) asks the question: “Do you live your life by the clock or by the compass?”
 For now I will put aside the issues arising from “busyness and time focus” implied by the clock metaphor (a future blog) and focus on the compass.
 The request […]